 I had a good night’s sleep.
 Next morning I awoke in the early hours to a mist over the local area.
 The mist hung around until the sun warmed things up.
 I noticed that, as there was no wind and with the presence of the mist, that there was a little condensation on the inside of my Zpacks Duplex shelter.
 I dried it all off with my micro fibre cloth and the shelter was dry when I packed it down.

 After breakfast and coffee I followed section 3 up to Bökestad, where I have been several times before.
+The first 3 stages of SL1 are also the first three stages of the Blekingeleden Trail.
 The lake looked gorgeous with the beautiful blue skies above.

-From Bökestad I followed section 3A to Lerjevallen.
+From Bökestad I followed section 3A (the old stage 3A that is now discontinued) to Lerjevallen.
 I had never been there before so I was looking forward to this section.
 At Bäen lake, where I have camped before, I took a lunch break.
 It was a hot day so I made sure that I was drinking enough water as well.

 I arrived at camp 2 around 6pm and started this morning at 8:00 am from Östafors.
 I had a half hour lunch break.
 I hiked a total of 41 km today!